seanremenyi/Flight-Search/README.md

         cls.count += 1
 ```

+If the API call doesn't return any flights or an error is thrown and no Flight objects got created or loaded into the dictionary.
+The program will print to the screen that no flights we're found and will exit the program.
+The user may then restart the program to try different search results.

-The algorithm then formats the information in an easily readable way for the user and prints this to the screen.
+If everything works however, the algorithm then formats the information in an easily readable way for the user and prints this to the screen.
 This shows off all the relevant flight information as well as the number value refernce.

 ![flights display](docs/snip_flights.PNG)